galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

 Gloege, L., G.A.
-McKinley, R. Mooney, J.D.
-Allan, M.W.
-Diebel and P.B.
-McIntyre: Physical enhancement of nutrient stress to Great Lakes ecosystem services, in prep.

-Gloege, L., G.A.
 McKinley, P. Landscühtzer, N.S.
 Lovenduski, K.B.
 Rodgers, A. Fay, T. Frölicher, J.C.
 Fyfe, T. Illyina, S.D.
 Jones, C. Rödenbeck, S. Schlunegger and Y. Takano: Large ensemble testbed to evaluate pCO2 interpolation methods, in prep.

-McKinley, G.A., A. Fay and L. Gloege: Forced changes in the ocean carbon sink, in prep.
+Ridge, S.M. and G.A.
+McKinley, Expanded context of the Nutrient Stream: Advective controls on the North Atlantic anthropogenic carbon sink, Global Biogeochem.
+Cycles, in prep.

 Ridge, S.M. and G.A.
 McKinley.
 An expanded context for the nutrient stream: Regulation of North Atlantic anthropogenic carbon uptake by the uptake jet, in prep.